HIVK03532U Information and Cultural Studies’ Theories and Traditions

-- Key concepts and theories within information- and cultural studies.
+- Key concepts and theories in information and cultural studies.

-- Define and describe specific concepts, traditions or theories within the interdisciplinary research field of information- and cultural studies,
+- Define and describe selected concepts, traditions or theories within information and cultural studies

-- Assess specific concepts, traditions or theories and their relationships to each other.
+- Evaluate selected concepts, traditions or theories and their mutual relationships

-- Discuss and analyse concepts, traditions and theories in relations to history and theory of science,
+- Discuss and analyse concepts, traditions and theories in the context of scientific history and theory

-- Analyse and reflect on the impact and influence of concepts, traditions and theories within information- and cultural studies.
+- Analyse and reflect on the importance and influence of concepts, traditions and theories within information and cultural studies.

 Examples of literature that will be used in the course: